BrewBlox/brewblox-documentation/docs/user/startup.md

 The default user name is `pi`, and the default password is `raspberry`.
 It is strongly advised to change the password immediately.

 ## Step 4: Install BrewBlox
+To execute the commands that follow, copy them and paste them in your SSH client.
+Trying to type them yourself is frustrating and error prone.

+If you use Putty, you can paste the contents of your clipboard with the right mouse button.

-First, we have to fix some SSH settings.
+First, we have to fix some SSH settings on the Pi.
 In your SSH terminal, run the following commands (one at a time):
 ```bash
 sudo sed -i 's/^AcceptEnv LANG LC/# AcceptEnv LANG LC/g' /etc/ssh/sshd_config
 sudo systemctl restart ssh